 Tadzhimuratov could face up to 20 years in jail if convicted on anti-state charges.

-Civil Rights Defenders call on the Uzbek authorities to carry out a thorough and transparent probe into the unrest, identify and bring to justice those responsible the killings, and question the legality of the excessive force use against the civilians.
+Civil Rights Defenders call on the Uzbek authorities to carry out a thorough and transparent probe into the unrest, identify and bring to justice those responsible for the killings, and question the legality of the excessive force used against the civilians.
 Those detained solely for exercising their rights to freedom of expression and assembly – including Dauletmurat Tadzhimuratov – should be freed without delay.
 Uzbek police and prosecutors should also provide information on Kallyhanova and clarify her status if she is in state custody.